-DSP 5 License & Import Export License Requirements for Foreign Employees
+DSP 5 License Application & Import Export License & ITAR Requirements for Employees & Foreign Nationals

-ITAR Exporter License Lawyers and Consultants Helping Companies to Avoid the Most Costly Legal Mistakes With DSP 5 License and ITAR Compliance Requirements.
+ITAR License Lawyers and Consultants Helping Companies to Avoid the Most Costly Legal Mistakes With DSP 5 License and ITAR Certification Requirements.
 Serving All STATES and Overseas Clients.

-ITAR Registration & DSP 5 Export License Consulting Services
+DSP-85 license, DSP5 License& ITAR Application, ITAR Certification Requirements & DSP-5 Export License Consulting Services

-With law offices in Washington, DC and Colorado, Watson & Associates ITAR consultants and lawyers help domestic and foreign employers comply with export and import license regulations by:
+With law offices in Washington, DC and Colorado, Watson & Associates ITAR consultants and lawyers help domestic and foreign employers comply with ITAR export license regulations by:

 - Addressing problems with data control DSP-5 export license applications

 - U.S. Munitions List commodity coverage (USML, 22 CFR 121)